What is cellulitis?

 - Elevated C-reactive protein (CRP)

-- Causative organism, on culture of blood or of pustules, crusts, erosions or wound
+- The causative organism, on the culture of blood or of pustules, crusts, erosions or wound.

 Imaging may be performed.
 For example: